 3. Switch it up

-Your password shouldn’t be the set-it-and-use-it-forever type of thing.
-Change it periodically to maintain optimal protection from online threats.
+Inputting your privacy settings and password shouldn’t be a one-and-done type of thing.
+Make changes periodically to maintain optimal protection from online threats.
 (Yes, even with your social networking accounts.)
-Consider setting a personal reminder to reset your passwords every couple of months (or whatever cadence you can stick to).
+Consider setting a personal reminder to reset your passwords every couple of months, or whatever cadence you can stick to.

 Ensure the email provider and websites you use employ multi-factor authentication (two-factor authentication is a form of multi-factor, so it’s good, too) and enable it when possible.
 This added level of security makes it harder for hackers to access your account and requires you to enter two pieces of evidence (like a password, a special code that’s sent via text to your phone, or a PIN, for example) before being granted access.

 5. Get notified

-Between social media and news alerts, you might think about opting out of receiving notifications from your bank.
+Between social media, news alerts, and random ads, you might think about opting out of receiving notifications from your bank.
 Don’t.
-Consider notifications from your bank as V.I.P. (very important push notifications), so set up alerts notifying you about changes to your profile (user name, password, phone number, address, email address, etc.), failed login attempts and deposits and withdrawals of funds.
+Consider notifications from your bank as V.I.P. (very important push notifications), and set up alerts notifying you about changes to your profile (user name, password, phone number, address, email address, etc.), failed login attempts and deposits and withdrawals of funds.
 Otherwise, you could fall victim to a data breach and not even know it.

 6. Confirm.
 And confirm again

 You can’t be too careful when transferring money (especially if you’re on a mobile device).
 Whether you’re sending funds via Automated Clearing House (ACH), wire or Zelle — all secure options — touch base with the recipient on the phone or in person so they’re expecting the money movement.
 It’s also wise to double check the account details before sending.

 7. Don’t RSVP

 Normally, when you receive a message asking for a response, the polite thing to do is send a reply.
 But that’s not the case when you receive a message that appears to be from your bank requesting information from you.
 An email like this could be a phishing scam, a common online threat.
 Call your bank’s 800 number (you can find it on its website or on the back of your debit card) and only reply if you’ve personally verified its authenticity.

 8. Check your loops, curves, and swirls

-If your smartphone or computer has biometric ID, use it to reduce your risk even more.
+If your mobile device or computer has biometric ID, use it to reduce your risk even more.
 Touch ID and other biometric options allows users to securely log into the Ally Mobile app with just their fingerprint or face.

 9. Call attention to suspicious activity

-Receive a shady message in your inbox?
+Receive a shady message in your inbox asking for personal information?
 Don’t just hit delete.
 It’s possibly a phishing attack.
 Contact your bank immediately.
-If you’re skeptical about an email that seems to be from Ally, forward it to our email@example.com mailbox and include the header information if you can.
+If you’re skeptical about an email that seems to be from Ally, forward it to our firstname.lastname@example.org mailbox and include the header information if you can.
 Don’t open any attachments or embedded links that may be included in the email.

 10. Keep current

 One of the easiest tactics to stay safe?
 Remove old contact information (address, phone number, email address) from your social media platforms and other account profiles.
 This personal information puts you at risk because hackers could use it commit identity theft and open fraudulent accounts elsewhere.